Step-by-Step Internal Audit Checklist

 2. Involve Risk and Process Subject Matter Experts

 In terms of fostering talent, skills, and development, internal audit professionals should stay abreast of current trends, topics, and themes in their industry.
-The following resources can help audit professionals understand the present landscape and augment their knowledge:
+Other great resources to learn about emerging risks and process best practices include:

 Image: The Institute of Internal Audit (IIA) Competency Framework for Internal Audit Professionals